What if the data protection technique that works perfectly for your database is exactly what's destroying your AI model's accuracy?

 You're preparing production logs to share with an AI for pattern analysis.
 Do you mask or tokenize?

 Path A (Masking): You replace real customer emails with fake ones. john.smith@microsoft.com becomes lisa.jones@sample.com.
 Every instance is replaced with different fictional values.
 You upload to ChatGPT.
 The AI analyzes the logs but sees each customer as unique.
-It can't identify repeat customers, can't spot behavioral patterns, and can't recognize that EMAIL_1 and EMAIL_2 are the same person.
+It can't identify repeat customers, can't spot behavioral patterns, can't recognize that EMAIL_1 and EMAIL_2 are the same person.
 Your analysis is mathematically worthless.
 But hey, no PII was exposed.

 Path B (Tokenization): You replace real emails with consistent tokens. john.smith@microsoft.com → EMAIL_USER_001 everywhere.
 You upload to Claude.
 The AI correctly identifies repeat customers, spots pattern anomalies, recognizes behavioral trends.
 You decode the AI's response using your secure mapping.
 You get actionable insights about actual customers while their PII never touched the AI's servers.